mameeewin/Agenda-Application/README.md

   `2.
 When you start the app, the editor runs, This is the first part, the date, and the name.
 The title shows up too!`

+  `3.After that, we will now create the plan.
+As you see, we have 4 entry boxes to write our plan, and you can check it out anytime.
+When you are done just click submit. `

+  `4.
+You will see a box that says “0/155”, that is the letter counter.
+If you go over the limit (That is 155) it will warn you with red text, then it will cut the letters that are over the limit when you export into a pdf, or preview the pdf.`

+  `5.
+After you click the submit button, new “entry” boxes will open which you can record what happened, and fixes for next time.`

+  `6.On the bottom of the app, there are buttons that you can access.
+Most buttons do what their name says, like “Preview PDF” previews the pdf, and “Save”, saves the agenda. `